 The /LNK, /LNKA, /LNKM, /LNKP, and /LNKO identifiers and corresponding text strings specify the 24-hour TDM link data input file, the four time-period AM Peak link data input file, the four time-period PM Peak link data input file, and the four time-period Overnight link data input file, respectively.
 For a 24-hour TDM, only the /LNK identifier should be used in the jcf and is required.
 For a four time-period TDM, only the /LNKA, /LNKM, /LNKP, and /LNKO identifiers should be used and are required.
 All five of these link data input files have the same format, an ASCII file with a corresponding dictionary file.
-The link data fields input file.
+The link data input file must contain the columns of data specified in the link data input file's respective link data fields input file.
 Figure 21 shows a sample link data dictionary file, and Figure 22 shows a sample link data input file, both with the optional coordinate data included.